Opioid Settlement Funding: The Impact on First Responders

 How Can the Funds Be Used?

 The settlements allow for a broad range of approved abatement uses by state and local governments.
 The list of pre-approved uses includes a wide range of intervention, treatment, education and recovery services so that state and local governments can decide what will best serve their communities.
-Although specifics vary by state, we can expect police, corrections, fire and EMS to benefit from the effects of the opioid-remediation efforts funded by the settlements and the injunctive relief the settlements provide.
+Although specifics vary by state, we can expect police, fire and EMS to benefit from the effects of the opioid-remediation efforts funded by the settlements and the injunctive relief the settlements provide.

 Eligible uses of funds generally include: